danjayrose/ourbucketl.ist/src/pages/rio-de-janeiro/index.md

 ![Gloria Beach](./gloria-beach.jpg "Gloria Beach")

-On our last day in Rio, we did a free walking tour of the Copacabana and Ipanema area.
+On our last day in Rio, we did a [free walking tour] (http://www.freewalkertours.com/) of the Copacabana and Ipanema area.
 Our guide told us about the World Cup and how everyone gathered in front of the big screens to watch the games on the beach.
-We went to the restaurant where “The Girl from Ipanema” was written and walked to Lagoa Rodrigues de Freitas to watch the sun go down.
+We went to the restaurant where “The Girl from Ipanema” was written and walked to Lagoa Rodrigues de Freitas, a big lake, to watch the sun go down.
 The guide gave us some Brazilian snacks to try including Biscoto Globo, a weird banana sweet and some Guarana, an energy drink that tastes like red bull.
 By this time, we felt much more comfortable and confident in Rio and walked around the most expensive part of town to find some food after dark.

 ##Christ The Redeemer

 We had seen Christ the Redeemer lit up at night and from Gloria beach, but what's a trip to Rio without seeing the wonder of the world up close.
 Following some advice from a dutch girl on our free walking tour of Downtown and Lapa, we decided to do as she did and get an Uber up Corcovado Mountain to see him in all his glory.
 The driver spoke no english and on the way either stopped in front of a favela to ask for directions or tried to drive through it, we’re still not sure.
-Either way, luckily a guy wearing an official visitors t-shirt turned him away or told him the right way to go.
+Either way, luckily a guy wearing an official guide t-shirt turned him away or told him the right way to go.
 After getting to the top, we went to buy our ticket, only to be told that there was no visibility at all and the live camera on Christ was just pure white from the cloud.
-We waited for some time and the boys had more beers, but the cloud didn't shift and in the end we had to give up and pay excessive amounts to get back down.
+We waited for some time and the boys had more beers, but the cloud didn't shift and in the end we had to give up and pay excessive amounts to get back down the mountain.

 ![Christ the Redeemer](./christ-the-redeemer.jpg "Christ the Redeemer")